tsmith4014/hack-chatt/README.md

 4. **Set Bucket Policies**:

-   - Use the AWS CLI to set the bucket policy for the email storage bucket:
+   - IF YOU WANT STRICTER CONTROL Use the AWS CLI to set the bucket policy for the email storage bucket HOWEVER do this after you have the base website working:

      ```sh
      aws s3api put-bucket-policy --bucket hackathon-email-storage --policy '{